cmacdonald/pyterrier_bert/README.md

 This package contains two integrations of BERT that can be used with [PyTerrier](https://github.com/terrier-org/pyterrier):
 1. [CEDR](https://github.com/Georgetown-IR-Lab/cedr), from the Georgetown IR Lab, by MacAveney et al.
-2. [BERT4IR](https://github.com/ArthurCamara/Bert4IR), by Athur Camara, Unviersity of Delft.
+2. [BERT4IR](https://github.com/ArthurCamara/Bert4IR), by Athur Camara, University of Delft.

 ## Installation